 Workplace & Career

 Writing birthday wishes for a boss is its own small test of judgment.
 Too casual and it reads like you are angling for a raise.
 Too stiff and it feels like a calendar reminder did the work.
-The sweet spot is warm, specific, and short, the kind of note a manager actually rereads.
+The sweet spot is warm, specific, and short, the kind of note a great boss actually rereads.

 Quick answer